Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - File shares usually occur on port 445

 **Table Service**
     - 2 Types: SQL-Schema, or No SQL-No Schema
+    - Data is usually stored in partitions and entities are then identified uniquely inside the partitions for quick retrival
     - Partition key, used to define the partition to store entities
     - Row key, uniquely identifies an entity in a partition
     - The benifit of partition is the quick retrieval of data- the data is stored in partitions rather than a whole in millions

+    - Click tables in the storage account
+    - Create table, assign name "customer"
+    - When you click the table, you will have to assign a **partiion key** and a **row key**